KXST: Back to sports

-KYDZ Radio, return to Sports
+KYDZ Radio, return to sports

 Former KYDZ logo used from 2009 to 2013.

 On March 2, 2009, the station changed its call sign to KYDZ and flipped to a children's radio format branded as KYDZ Radio, focusing on teen pop and other songs oriented towards tweens.
 At 9:01 p.m.
 Pacific Time on January 1, 2013, KYDZ returned to sports talk as an owned-and-operated outlet of the newly established CBS Sports Radio Network.
 The station's final song as KYDZ Radio was "I Wanna Be SpongeBob" by AM2.

 Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 In August 2017, a reporter from KLAS-TV obtained an internal e-mail that instructed all of CBS's radio stations in Las Vegas, including KXST, to not cover or otherwise acknowledge the city's new National Hockey League team, the Vegas Golden Knights, on any platform as retaliation for having been outbid by competitor KRLV for rights to be the team's flagship radio station.
 Following the reports, CBS Radio Las Vegas senior vice president Tony Perlongo apologized to the team and told The Washington Post that he had reversed the policy, stating that it was an "error in judgement on our part", and that CBS Radio would "cover the team, first and foremost on Sports Radio 1140 and on our music and news/talk stations as it makes sense for those formats and audiences."

 On June 21, 2021, KXST changed its format from CBS Sports Radio to sports gambling, branded as "The Bet Las Vegas", with programming from the BetQL Network.
 CBS Sports Radio programming remained in non-prime timeslots.
-This would be the station's final format, as the sale of its transmitter site lead to the license being cancelled.